George Furness: Parks

 In 1892, Furness sold the 26 acre of Knowles Hill, also known as Hunger Hill Common Field, to the Local Board for a bargain price of £14,500.
 At this time, it was only a small hillock and some elm and oak trees.
 This eventually became, after much work by Oliver Claude Robson (Surveyor for the Willesden Local Board and later Willesden Urban District Council), the Roundwood Park today, situated in Willesden.

 Death

 Final years

 Furness' youngest daughter, Agnes Sophia, was murdered by her husband in India in 1899.
 She was buried in Bandora Churchyard, in Bombei, India.
 Since that time, Furness' health began to decline, as he suffered from bronchitis and influenza.

 On 9 January 1900, George Furness, aged 79, died at Roundwood House, Willesden.
 He is interred in the churchyard of St. Mary Church, Willesden.

 His obituary stated: "In public affairs his tenacity of purpose, liberal views, and ready regard for divergent opinions were as noticeable in his private and professional life."
+His will was proved on 9th February, the value of his estate being £303,826 the equivalent of more than £31 million in 2025.